- Concrete Driveways Info

 - Advanced stenciling with hand-applied accents

-Here are more details about the factors that contribute to the final cost of installing a driveway:
+Here are more factors that contribute to the total cost of installing a driveway:

 - Size: The average 2-car driveway in the U.S. is 16 x 40 feet, or a total of 640 square feet.
 Many driveways may be larger or smaller, depending on the distance from the garage or house to the street and possible extensions for RV parking.